 | Training | “Push beyond limits” | Stretch, durable gym sets |

-💬 This alignment makes the message believable — and profitable.
+This alignment makes the brand message feel believable.

 Q1: Why do fitness consumers trust Nike more than other brands?